pandeyz/react-cypress-cucumber-bdd-demo/README.md

 and after configuring all the settings you can run following command on terminal:

 ### `npx cypress open` or `npx cypress run`

+You can replace the command `open` with `run` preferably if you want to run it in headless mode by using `--headless` option which means it will not open the runner and it will just run the tests in the terminal.